3 tablespoons unsalted butter, plus more for greasing the casserole

 Fold in the bread cubes mixing until everything is moist.

-Pour mixture into greased casserole.
+Pour mixture into a lightly greased casserole.
 The stuffing can be made up to this point, covered, and refrigerated up to one day before baking.
-Let sit on the counter for an hour to warm up first.
+Let sit on the counter for an hour to warm up before putting in there oven.

 To dice an apple, peel, quarter, core, and slice each quarter into thin slices.
 Then cut the slices into thin sticks.
 Turn and cut the sticks into a small dice.